-As a nutritionist, it made sense to start with a food list, mainly every-day-foods but all of those contained certain vitamins and nutrients which have shown a positive impact on brain health, mood, nerves and energy levels: magnesium (the relaxation mineral), all eight B vitamins (to support brain and nerves), Omega 3 and Vitamin D (known to support mental health).
-Included in the food list were foods like: sunflower seeds, brazil nuts, salmon, eggs, asparagus.
+As a nutritionist, it made sense to start with a food list, mainly every-day-foods but all of those contained specific vitamins and nutrients which have shown a positive impact on brain health, mood, nerves and energy levels

-On top of that I added in foods that support gut bacteria, because research shows the ongoing communication between the gut and the brain.
-Probiotics and prebiotics like yoghurt, apples, leeks were required to support gut health and brain health.
+On top of that I added foods that support gut bacteria, because research shows the ongoing communication between the gut and the brain.
+Probiotics and Prebiotics took centre stage to support gut health and brain health.

 I encouraged small but significant changes to lifestyle and activity habits: for example adapting meal times to support better sleep: if you eat a bit earlier, your body has more time to digest the food which helps better sleep;